What's the Difference Between Asynchronous and Synchronous Learning?

 Asynchronous learning allows you to learn on your own schedule, within a certain timeframe.
 You can access and complete lectures, readings, homework and other learning materials at any time during a one- or two-week period.

 “A big benefit to asynchronous classes is, of course, the flexibility.
-Asynchronous classes mean that you don’t always need to be online at the same time as your instructor or classmates,” said Instructional Designer John Muir, who works with faculty to develop classes for Ohio State's online programs.
+Asynchronous online classes mean that you don’t always need to be online at the same time as your instructor or classmates,” said Instructional Designer John Muir, who works with faculty to develop classes for Ohio State's online programs.
 “We know that students who are looking to take an entire program online are partially looking for that flexibility.”

 Online asynchronous classes might include short videos teaching key concepts that you can watch over and over again, if necessary.
 In some classes, students can also complete homework assignments and receive immediate feedback, as opposed to waiting for instructors to grade them.